- A new study concludes that a majority of prediabetes cases don’t eventually develop into type 2 diabetes.

 Being diagnosed with “prediabetes” makes it sound like you’re just one slippery step away from developing type 2 diabetes.

-That’s true in some cases but not the majority, a new study finds.
+That’s true in some cases but not the majority, a

 People who have prediabetes are much more likely to return to normal blood sugar levels than to develop diabetes, according to researchers from the Aging Research Center at the Karolinska Institute in Stockholm, Sweden.